Nick Bostrom

 Nick Bostrom (/ˈbɒstrəm/ BOST-rəm; Niklas Boström /sv/; born 10 March 1973) is a philosopher known for his work on existential risk, the anthropic principle, human enhancement ethics, whole brain emulation, superintelligence risks, and the reversal test.
-He was the founding director of the now dissolved Future of Humanity Institute at the University of Oxford and is now Principal Researcher at the Macrostrategy Research Initiative.
+He was the founding director of the later defunct Future of Humanity Institute at the University of Oxford and has become Principal Researcher at the Macrostrategy Research Initiative.

 Bostrom is the author of Anthropic Bias: Observation Selection Effects in Science and Philosophy (2002), Superintelligence: Paths, Dangers, Strategies (2014) and Deep Utopia: Life and Meaning in a Solved World (2024).

 Bostrom believes that advances in artificial intelligence (AI) may lead to superintelligence, which he defines as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest".
 He views this as a major source of opportunities and existential risks.

 Early life and education

 Born as Niklas Boström in 1973 in Helsingborg, Sweden, he disliked school at a young age and spent his last year of high school learning from home.
 He was interested in a wide variety of academic areas, including anthropology, art, literature, and science.

 He received a B.A. degree from the University of Gothenburg in 1994.
 He then earned an M.A. degree in philosophy and physics from Stockholm University and an MSc degree in computational neuroscience from King's College London in 1996.
 During his time at Stockholm University, he researched the relationship between language and reality by studying the analytic philosopher W. V. Quine.
 He also did some turns on London's stand-up comedy circuit.

 In 2000, he was awarded a PhD degree in philosophy from the London School of Economics under the supervision of Colin Howson and Craig Callender.
 His thesis was titled Observational selection effects and probability.
 He held a teaching position at Yale University from 2000 to 2002, and was a British Academy Postdoctoral Fellow at the University of Oxford from 2002 to 2005.